Yowah

-The town is known for its opal mining and numerous opal fields that lie around the town as well as the "Yowah Nut" a local type of opal distinctive to the region.
+The town is known for its opal mining and numerous opal fields that lie around the town as well as the "Yowah nut", a local type of opal distinctive to the region.

 Geography

 Yowah is in western Queensland, 938 km west of the state capital, Brisbane and 132 km west of Cunnamulla.

 Access to Yowah is via a bitumen road.
+Driving in to Yowah at night is not recommended due to animals on the road.

+The Adventure Way enters the locality from the south-east (Eulo) and exits to the south-west (Thargomindah).
+It is a State Strategic Touring Routes in Queensland.

+The land use is grazing on native vegetation.

 History

+The Yowah pastoral station was formed on Yowah Creek in the mid 1860s by Vincent James Dowling consisting of the Bargoon, Dundoo and Bundoona outstations.
+In 1868, the Queensland government established the Yowah Native Police barracks under Sub-Inspector James Gilmour.

 The area was first leased in 1883 to prospective settlers and opal mining has been the central operation within the district since the first opal fields were discovered.
+The oopulation swells during the winter months as many "regular" and "one off" visitors enjoy the weather and the friendly welcome this town offers.